bumblebaytuna/BangleApps/apps/hourangle/README.md

 ## Setup

 The exact alignment procedure depends on the telescope or star-tracker brand, but the goal is to match the polar-scope view of Polaris to that on the app.
 Note this app is designed for Northern Hemisphere use only
-- If you get stuck at any point, familiarise yourself with the menu structure shown below.
+- If you get stuck at any point during this initial setup procedure, familiarise yourself with the app's menu structure shown below.

 <table>
   <tr>